fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> Which classroom management strategies can I use to teach programming to a multi grade class where kids have different levels of programming knowledge?

-> Will JavaScript become obsolete like other languages, or is it too deeply rooted in the internet?

-> Why do so many developers have trouble with object-oriented programming?

 > What are the golden rules of programming in Java?

 > What do new computer programmers struggle with the most?